Series: Gaming In The Clinton Years

 In the mid-1990s, a man named George Wood created a TV show dedicated to video games on a Maryland public-access channel, called Flights of Fantasy,

 much to the uproar of the gaming community.
-The show gained quite a few detractors; Wood was not known for his playing skills, research or good taste, and the production was rather cheap.
+The show gained quite a few detractors; Wood was not known for his playing skills, research or good taste, was something of a poor man's Adam Sessler, and the production was rather cheap.
 He would also tend to go off-topic, sometimes markedly so, in a very fervent manner.

 It had a small following, being a local public-access show, but would have been Lost Forever

 , had Wood not joined a video gaming association called NAViGaTRnote